jungijang/STEP/README.md

 Currently, we provide the demo codes for SG dataset.
 You can change a model by modifying the code in the lines where the model is defined in the `main` codes.
-If you are interested in other datasets, you can first [download the data.zip file](https://drive.google.com/file/d/10ap-mEmX0_N2njYJelHh7vUe9BI9jAgs/view?usp=sharing), unzip it, and modify the code accordingly.
 To run a demo of our proposed model, you run the code with the following command:
 * run the code for base models (e.g., CP and Tucker decomposition) on SG dataset.
 ```
 python main_sg_base.py